Azrieli Sarona Tower

 The Azrieli Sarona Tower is a skyscraper in the Sarona neighborhood, Tel Aviv, Israel, on Begin Road.
 It is 238.5 m high with 61 floors.
-It is the third-tallest building in Israel, followed by Ramat Gan's 235-meter-high Moshe Aviv Tower.
+It is the third tallest building in Israel.

 History

 In May 2011, the Azrieli Group acquired the land plot for ILS ₪ 522 million via tender from the Israel Land Administration.
 The plot's size is 9.4 dunam and had a plan for a 180 m high office building with a volume of 82,710 sqm for office use and 6,700 sqm for commercial use.
-In 2012 the Azrieli Group appealed the Regional Committee for Planning and Construction of the Tel Aviv District, asking to transfer 3,300 sqm to increase the area for commercial use.
+In 2012, the Azrieli Group appealed the Regional Committee for Planning and Construction of the Tel Aviv District, asking to transfer 3,300 sqm to increase the area for commercial use.
 The committee accepted the request, but demanded that an eighth garage floor will be built.
 Due to the expected high price (₪70 million) and the increased construction time, a compromise was achieved and instead of an eighth garage floor, 500 of the parking spots were agreed to be designated for public use such that the residents of Tel Aviv would not pay more than the price charged at municipal parking stations owned by the city of Tel Aviv.
 The seven-story underground garage has a total of 1,600 parking spots, and the commercial center is spread over the first three floors.
-On the 33rd to 37th floor, there is a plan for a hotel to be built.
+On the 33rd to 37th floors, there is a plan for a hotel to be built.

-In 2013 the Regional Committee for Planning and Construction of the Tel Aviv District authorized the construction of a building 255 m above sea level (i.e. 238.5 m above ground level).
+In 2013, the Regional Committee for Planning and Construction of the Tel Aviv District authorized the construction of a building 255 m above sea level (i.e. 238.5 m above ground level).